OF MAIN PAGE

 2010 June - Trip to Philadelphia, PA primarily to attend 2-day planning meeting for Envision Peace Museum.

-2010 August - Click here for an illustrated essay about 82 selected peace monuments in Europe (Germany, Austria, Switzerland, Liechtenstein, France & Luxembourg), 33 of which we visited personally.
+2010 August - Trip to Germany & neighboring countries.
+Make PowerPoint presentation about Hiroshima in Tubingen (GermanY) on Hiroshima Day.
+Click here for an illustrated essay about 82 selected peace monuments in Europe (Germany, Austria, Switzerland, Liechtenstein, France & Luxembourg), 33 of which we visited personally.

 2010-2011 New Year's - Road trip to Florida via Georgia.
 Visit Holocaust Museum in St. Petersburg & campus of Rollins College in Winter Park.